k2view-academy/K2View-Academy/articles/04_fabric_studio/08_fabric_project_tree.md

 The **Project Tree** is displayed on the left side of the Fabric Studio window.

-To initiate an action, right click on a component and select the action.
+To initiate an action, right-click on a component and select the action.
 As this is a context menu, then in each component and level, different options will be shown.
 For instance, right clicking on Broadway offers you createing a new flow or actor.

 <studio>